Articles

 These rules are stored as .claude/hookify.*.local.md files in the project directory.
 They support operators like regex_match, contains, equals, starts_with, ends_with, and not_contains, applied to fields like command, file_path, new_text, old_text, and user_prompt.

-This is a powerful local extensibility mechanism.
-It is also entirely local.
-There is no central registry of which hook rules exist across a team's machines, no version control of rule changes, and no way to verify that a specific rule was active during a specific session.
+This is useful local plumbing.
+It is also only local.
+There is no central list of hook rules across a team, no built-in review trail for rule changes, and no easy way to prove that a rule was active during a session.

 How Approvals Accumulate